mikecinnamon/MLearning/[ML-22] Embeddings.md

 Applications of embeddings have already appeared in the examples, though they were not presented in that way:

-* In examples ML-19, we encoded the MINST data with a CNN model.
+* In example ML-19, we encoded the MINST data with a CNN model.
 The convolutional base of that model can be seen as creating an embedding representation of dimension 576 of the digit images.

 * In example ML-21, we used VGG16 as an embedding model of dimension 8,192 for the dogs and cats images.